 You cannot use the NZ Pass Verifier app to scan International Travel Vaccination Certificates.

 How do we make sure vaccine passes are used at our sport or recreation gathering or event?

-If you are in a facility when entry and exit can be controlled, it will be easier to check visitors’ or participants’ vaccine passes when they enter the controlled facility or venue.
+If you are in a facility where entry and exit can be controlled, you should check visitors’ or participants’ vaccine passes when they enter the controlled facility or venue.

 We recommend that in the first instance, it is the organisation’s responsibility to check and verify members’ vaccine passes when they sign up.
 This could be at the start of a season or when someone registers for your event.
 Organisers should also sight vaccination passes at each weekly gatherings (e.g. a sport module) but they do not need to verify the passes each time – see below about how membership-based organisations can verify passes on a one-off way.